Pink-Programmer/AI-Application/README.md

 Once the best possible condition based on the highest information gain has been determined, the data is split based on this and the process is repeated for each new node.
 The process continues until the stop conditions are met.
 The stop conditions are described in the following:

-    - All data points in a node belong to the same class
+- All data points in a node belong to the same class.

-    - The maximum depth of the tree has been reached
+- The maximum depth of the tree has been reached.

-    - The minimum number of data points in a node has been
+- The minimum number of data points in a node has been reached.
-       reached.

 As soon as the stop conditions are met, a leaf node is created instead of a decision node.
 The leaf node determines the class affiliation of the respective root in the Decision Tree.